flumeapp/help.flumeapp.com/views/upload.md

 ## Cover Image

-When uploading a video, you can choose a custom cover image thumbnail that will be used to represent the video as a still image.
+When uploading a video, you can choose a custom cover image that will be used to represent your video's thumbnail image.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/upload-cover-image.png" width="50%" height="50%" /></p>